 Impact: saving time and money by being proactive

 Over the course of two years, DCCK has decreased the amount of time they’ve spent dealing with technical issues, putting hours back in each employee’s day to help prepare an impressive 2.7 million meals each year.
 In effect, DCCK saw significant improvement in the overall productivity and stability of their organization.

 For instance, prior to MainSpring, DCCK end users waited on average of 45 minutes to an hour to resolve an issue.
 Since partnering with MainSpring, however, the average resolution time of an issue is 34.8 minutes—a 19 percent improvement.
 This allowed DCCK to add 11.4 minutes (per ticket, per person) back into the work day, which has increased their productivity rates.

 Essentially, even with only one ticket submitted per day, DCCK can still reclaim about one hour of productivity per week, per person—or 52 hours per year.

 Also, the addition of proactive support from MainSpring helped DCCK experience a sharp decrease in the amount of daily technical issues, which increased their productivity.

-The implementation of MainSpring’s ProSuite services has helped DCCK save money that they’re able reinvest into their mission.
-Furthermore, ProSuite also helped stabilize DCCK’s technology infrastructure, reduce their risk and exposure and align them to business best practices.
+Furthermore, the implementation of MainSpring’s ProSuite services has helped DCCK save money that they’re able reinvest into their mission.
+For example, by moving files into SharePoint and reducing their number of servers, MainSpring was able to help DCCK save $800 per month—or $9,600 annually.
+What’s more, ProSuite also helped stabilize DCCK’s technology infrastructure, reduce their risk and exposure and align them to business best practices.